 Popup message triggers when the user attempts to set the BPM High Limit < the BPM Low Limit.
+Message: Cannot adjust high limit lower than low limit

 Low Breath Rate Setting

 Popup message triggers when the user attempts to set the BPM < 6 bpm.
 Doing this could, in effect, disable the alarm for some patients.
 To do this, the user must press the Accept button and then continue to set a value < 6 bpm followed by Accept again to confirm the setting change.